centreon/centreon-collect/tests/README.md

 - [x] **BRCS1**: Broker reverse connection stopped
 - [x] **BRCTS1**: Broker reverse connection too slow
 - [x] **BRGC1**: Broker good reverse connection
+- [x] **BRRDCDDID1**: RRD metrics deletion from index ids with rrdcached.
+- [x] **BRRDCDDIDDB1**: RRD metrics deletion from index ids with a query in centreon_storage with rrdcached.
+- [x] **BRRDCDDIDU1**: RRD metrics deletion from index ids with unified sql output with rrdcached.
+- [x] **BRRDCDDM1**: RRD metrics deletion from metric ids with rrdcached.
+- [x] **BRRDCDDMDB1**: RRD metrics deletion from metric ids with a query in centreon_storage and rrdcached.
+- [x] **BRRDCDDMID1**: RRD deletion of non existing metrics and indexes with rrdcached
+- [x] **BRRDCDDMIDU1**: RRD deletion of non existing metrics and indexes with rrdcached
+- [x] **BRRDCDDMU1**: RRD metric deletion on table metric with unified sql output with rrdcached
+- [x] **BRRDCDRB1**: RRD metric rebuild with gRPC API.
+3 indexes are selected then a message to rebuild them is sent.
+This is done with storage/sql sql output and rrdcached.
+- [x] **BRRDCDRBDB1**: RRD metric rebuild with a query in centreon_storage and unified sql with rrdcached
+- [x] **BRRDCDRBU1**: RRD metric rebuild with gRPC API.
+3 indexes are selected then a message to rebuild them is sent.
+This is done with unified_sql output and rrdcached.
+- [x] **BRRDCDRBUDB1**: RRD metric rebuild with a query in centreon_storage and unified sql with rrdcached
 - [x] **BRRDDID1**: RRD metrics deletion from index ids.
 - [x] **BRRDDIDDB1**: RRD metrics deletion from index ids with a query in centreon_storage.
 - [x] **BRRDDIDU1**: RRD metrics deletion from index ids with unified sql output.